imagej/imagej.github.io/_pages/plugins/siox.md

 <!-- -->

 Creates a binary (0-255) image based on the current state of the segmentation process.
-The background color (black or white) is defined in {% include bc content='Process | Binary | Options...'%} This button can be pressed during any of the previous steps.
+The background color (black or white) is defined in {% include bc path='Process | Binary | Options...'%} This button can be pressed during any of the previous steps.

 ### Save segmentator

 You can save the segmentation information into a file by clicking on the "Save segmentator" button.
-This can be used later to a different image or stack of images by clicking on {% include bc content='Plugins | Segmentation | Apply SIOX segmentator'%} (see next section).
+This can be used later to a different image or stack of images by clicking on {% include bc path='Plugins | Segmentation | Apply SIOX segmentator'%} (see next section).

 ### Apply SIOX segmentator